-For the public, the best way to confirm an attorney's license to practice law in a particular jurisdiction?
+How do you know if an attorney is licensed to practice law in a particular jurisdiction?
 Each state regulates the practice of law within its jurisdiction to maintain the integrity of the profession.
 Regulating the legal profession also protects consumers of legal services.

 Before you hire an attorney, you might want to confirm whether any disciplinary action was taken against the attorney by a state bar or the court system.
 Most of these bar directories also allow the public to research the attorney's licensing and disciplinary history.

-We created a list of these online attorney directories maintained by the state bar in all 50 states, the District of Columbia, Guam, Virgin Islands, and Puerto Rico.
+We created a list of these online attorney directories maintained by the state bar in all 50 states, the District of Columbia, Guam, the Virgin Islands, and Puerto Rico.
 This compilation of state lawyer licensing databases is updated regularly.

-*The directory in Oklahoma does not include all attorneys in good standing because attorneys in good standing can opt-out of being included in the publicly searchable database.
+*The directory in Oklahoma does not include all attorneys in good standing because attorneys in good standing can opt out of being included in the publicly searchable database.

 *South Dakota does not provide an online searchable database of licensed attorneys, but you can call the state's lawyer licensing agency - South Dakota - 800-952-2333.

-*The directory in Virginia does not include all attorneys in good standing because attorneys in good standing can opt-out of being included in the publicly searchable database.
+*The directory in Virginia does not include all attorneys in good standing because attorneys in good standing can opt out of being included in the publicly searchable database.

-The best directories allow you to conduct a search based on your legal need by searching for focus, section, specialty, or keyword.
+The best directories allow you to search based on your legal need by searching for focus, section, specialty, or keyword.
 A few of these directories allow you to narrow your search to find a board-certified specialist in a particular specialty area of the law.

-If you need to make a complaint against an attorney for unethical conduct or other misconduct, then visit this link to find a list of the lawyer disciplinary agencies in the United States.
+If you need to make a complaint against an attorney for unethical conduct or other misconduct, visit this link to find a list of the lawyer disciplinary agencies in the United States.

 Use the links below to select the state where the attorney practices law.
-Then go to the state bar site to search the attorney's name or bar number.
+Then go to the state bar site to search for the attorney's name or bar number.
 On many of these directories, you can see if the license has ever been inactive or if the attorney was disciplined for misconduct.

-The license can be inactive for a variety of reasons including if the attorney does any of the following:
+The license can be inactive for a variety of reasons, including if the attorney does any of the following:

 The attorney's history may also show a public reprimand or whether the attorney was suspended, disbarred or resigned because of serious misconduct.
 Many of these bar directories also provide a list of disbarred attorneys.

-The public can use the attorney directories maintained by the state bar for a variety of reasons including:
+The public can use the attorney directories maintained by the state bar for a variety of reasons, including:

-List of Current Disciplined and Disbarred Attorneys - The United States Department of Justice and the Executive Office for Immigration Review website provides a list of currently disciplined attorneys, including attorneys expelled from practice before January 13, 2012.
-Find the attorney's name, city or states, the discipline imposed, the effective date of discipline, and whether the attorney was subsequently reinstated.
+List of Current Disciplined and Disbarred Attorneys - The United States Department of Justice and the Executive Office for Immigration Review website lists currently disciplined attorneys, including attorneys expelled from practice before January 13, 2012.
+Find the attorney's name, city or state, the discipline imposed, the effective date of discipline, and whether the attorney was subsequently reinstated.
 The term expelled has been replaced by the term disbarred, which has the same meaning and effect.
 See 77 Fed.
 Reg.
 2,011, 2,013 (Jan.
 13, 2012).
 Find more information about the attorney’s disciplinary history by clicking on the date highlighted in gold.
 The DOJ website also provides information about the Executive Office for Immigration Review's Attorney Discipline Program including the Professional Conduct for Immigration Practitioners - Factsheet (PDF), the Amendments to the Rules of Professional Conduct (2008), (PDF) and the Rules for Professional Conduct (2000), (PDF).

 Lawyer Licensing - American Bar Association - Use the American Bar Association (ABA) website to find information about how lawyers become licensed with a state agency in each state.
 That agency can help you to find out if a person has a law license and is permitted to practice in a particular state.
 The article has links to each agency so that you can check if a lawyer is licensed.
 Find information on disbarred attorneys or whether the attorney has been disciplined or suspended from practice.